gpoore/codebraid/README.md

   defaults to `latex|markdown|png|jpg|svg|plain`.
 All others default to `verbatim`.

+* `example`={bool} — Insert a code block containing the Markdown source of the code chunk, followed by the rest of the output as normal.
+This is only valid for inline code if the code is in a paragraph by itself.
+This option is currently not compatible with `--only-code-output` and Codebraid Preview.
+  This option is intended primarily for documentation about Codebraid.

 #### Copying

 * `copy`={chunk name(s)} — Copy one or more named code chunks.
 When `copy` is